orangespaceman/technative-project-react-api/README.md

-# Project 3 - example backend
+# React Project - example backend

-This is an example backend API for project 3.
+This is an example backend API for the React project.

 It allows users to register, log in, and manage their collections of things.